CVS Pharmacy: Executives accused of bribing state senator

 Former CVS executives John R. Kramer and Carlos Ortiz were charged with bribery, conspiracy, and fraud (including mail fraud) by a federal grand jury for allegedly paying State Senator John A. Celona (D-RI) to act as a "consultant" for the company.
 Between February 2000 and September 2003, CVS paid Celona $1,000 a month, and he received tickets to golf outings and sporting events and compensation for travel to Florida and California.
 In August 2005, he pleaded guilty to mail fraud charges, and in January 2007, he was fined a record $130,000 by the Rhode Island Ethics Committee.
-The investigation was led by the FBI and the Rhode Island State Police, and the case was prosecuted by Assistant U.S. Attorneys Gerard B. Sullivan and Dulce Donovan.
+The investigation, named Operation Dollar Bill, was led by the FBI and Rhode Island State Police.
+The case was prosecuted by Assistant U.S. Attorneys Gerard B. Sullivan and Dulce Donovan.
 Kramer and Ortiz were acquitted after a jury trial, in May 2008.

 Massachusetts prescription errors

 During 2005 a rash of prescription mistakes came to light in some of CVS Corporation's Boston-area stores.
 An investigation confirmed 62 errors or quality problems going back to 2002.
 In February 2006 the state Board of Pharmacy announced that the non-profit Institute of Safe Medication Practices (ISMP) would monitor all Massachusetts stores for the next two years.
 Later, a 2007 segment on ABC News 20/20 accused CVS, Walgreens and Rite Aid among other pharmacies, of making various prescription dispensing errors.
-This segment aired in March 2007, and included an undercover investigation.
-CVS responded by claiming they had designed and invested millions of dollars in a comprehensive quality assurance program.
+This segment aired in March of 2007, and included an undercover investigation.
+CVS responded by claiming they had invested millions of dollars in designing a comprehensive quality assurance program.